Plouni/smash_wav_to_pcm/Readme.md

 ## Config file
 Here are the settings you can customize in the config file:
 * `looping_audio_converter_path`: path to where your Looping Audio Converter is located on your PC.
-You must fill this or thr program won't work
+You must fill this or the program won't work

 * `output_path`: path to output folder where output files will be stored
 * `stop_words`: list of "stop words".
 Any song that contains any of the "stop words" won't be downloaded (if you want to exclude remixes for example)